-Pursuant to Rule 211 of the Commission's Rules and Regulations, and Order No. 861, Monitoring Analytics, LLC, acting in its capacity as the Independent Market Monitor ("Market Monitor") for PJM Interconnection, L.L.C. ("PJM"), submits this protest to the triennial filing in support of market based rates authorization submitted by Commonwealth Chesapeake Company, LLC, et al. on June 29, 2020 in this proceeding.
-The protest is limited to the extent that such market based rated authorization applies or may apply to sales of energy or capacity in PJM markets.
+Pursuant to Rule 211 of the Commission's Rules and Regulations, and Order Nos.
+816 and 861, Monitoring Analytics, LLC, acting in its capacity as the Independent Market Monitor ("Market Monitor") for PJM Interconnection, L.L.C. ("PJM"), submits this protest to the application for market based rate authorization submitted by Toms River Merchant Solar, LLC on December 11, 2020 ("Applicant"), in this proceeding.
+The protest is limited to the extent that such market based rate authorization applies or may apply to sales of energy or capacity in PJM markets.